DaveBerzack-NSS/git-poetry/README.md

+# Welcome to GIT

+Git is a version control system.
+It helps us collaborate and back things up in case things go badly.
+This simple group project will let you explore the essential functions and flow of Git and Github without worrying about any actual code issues.
+You're expected to work together to understand the concepts and get everyone through the process.
+Instructors will not be walking you through this, but please reach out if you're stumped with a problem or have a question that nobody in the room can answer.
+One of us will come to your breakout room to help you.

 # Set up the Repository on Github

 One person, navigate to github.com, log in and create a repository in the Nashville Software School organization.
 Be sure it is public, and check the checkbox to include a readme.md file